 I asked the “web gurus” if I could get a partial refund.
 I said I had been idealistic when I hired them because many had told me there were reliable designers in India who could do the work for a fraction of the cost of an American one.
 The head “web guru” wrote back, “I do not appreciate the attitude.
 I understand why you are upset, and I have a good deal of sympathy for your situation, but it is in NO WAY our fault.”
 The caps are his, not mine.
 He said he was willing to at restore my old site for free.
 I now have a sort of hybrid combination of the old and new site and I’m getting about 300 page views per day.

-One advantage of going broke was that I cancelled my satellite subscription so at least I didn’t have to watch attack ads during the campaigns.
+One advantage of going broke was that I canceled my satellite subscription so at least I didn’t have to watch attack ads during the campaigns.

 Hope all is well with you and yours.